What is quid pro quo sexual harassment?

 Have you ever heard the Latin phrase quid pro quo?
 It literally means "something for something."
 And while you can use this particular phrase in a variety of circumstances, when used in the workplace it usually involves allegations of sexual harassment.
-In fact, quid pro quo sexual harassment is one of the two types of workplace harassment claims that fall under Title VII of the Civil Rights Act — the other being hostile work environment harassment.
+In fact, quid pro quo, specifically sexual harassment, is one of the two types of workplace harassment claims that fall under Title VII of the Civil Rights Act — the other being hostile work environment harassment.

 In most cases, quid pro quo sexual harassment occurs when a supervisor seeks sexual favors from a worker in return for some type of job benefit — such as a raise, better hours, promotion, etc. — or to avoid some type of detriment like a pay cut, demotion, poor performance review, etc.